SmartScan — Pegasus, Predator & Graphite Detection via Network Forensics

 Severity Classification

-HIGH Confirmed spyware pattern match or multi-engine correlation above threshold.
+HIGH Confirmed spyware pattern or multi-engine correlation above threshold.
 Immediate investigation recommended.

 MODERATE Suspicious behavior detected by 2+ engines.
-Review recommended within 24h.
+Review within 24h.

 LOW Single-engine anomaly or informational finding.
 Logged for baseline comparison.